 Exposed floors are floors that are located above an unheated space (for example: a floor above a non-heated garage).

-Type of workFinancial assistanceFactors considered in the calculation
+Type of retrofitGrant amountFactors taken into account in the calculation

 • Scale of the increased insulating value

-It is important to check all the required conditions by consulting the Participant's Guide (in French only).
+It is important to check all the required conditions by consulting the Applicant's Guide (in French only).

 Share this page